It’s an inevitable part of rugby league’s growth that more attention will be paid to things like the draw for a World Cup.

 The first pot are the four seeded nations - Australia, England, New Zealand and Tonga.
 All quarter-finalists for 2017 qualified automatically for 2021 meaning Samoa, PNG, Fiji and Lebanon are in pot two.

 The third pot will include qualifiers Wales, France and Jamaica along with the next highest ranking qualifier from Europe.
-Finally, pot four will be made up of the lowest ranked European qualifiers and the winners of the world play-off final that will feature the United States potentially playing against the Cook Islands.
+Finally, pot four will be made up of the lowest ranked European qualifiers and the winners of the world play-off final that will feature the United States playing against the Cook Islands.

-On November 27 next year, a team from pots two, three and four will be pulled out at random to form a group along with the seeded teams who will be pre allocated to their groups.
+A team from pots two, three and four will be pulled out at random to form a group along with the seeded teams who will be pre allocated to their groups.
 So the opening game of the tournament will feature England, but this time not against the Australians.

 It is anticipated that their opponents will come from pot two so that means Wayne Bennett’s men against Samoa, PNG, Fiji or Lebanon.
 The top two teams from each group will qualify for the knock-out stages unlike the qualification process for the last two tournaments.